Scuba Diving in Bunaken: Best Dive Sites + Eco Dive Resorts

 Bunaken Oasis

-Located in the heart of Bunaken Marine Park, this eco-friendly dive resort covers seven hectares of tropical paradise.
+Located in the heart of the marine park, this eco-friendly Bunaken dive resort covers seven hectares of tropical paradise.
 With just 12 cottages (all with wonderful ocean views), it’s the ideal base for a sustainable dive vacation in Indonesia.

 The resort features a state-of-the-art water purification system that guarantees clean water while minimising plastic waste.
 In addition to its eco-friendly practices, Bunaken Oasis serves delicious gourmet cuisine and offers a variety of spa services.